Who was Joke-()-phine?

 Like two saccharine stirred into his tea and coffee with a pinging, duplet flourish on the rim of the spode, floral-patterned porcelain.

 And Sarson’s malt vinegar, sugar and sunflower oil dressing on a white iceberg forked out of a Tupperware salad spinner—to the side of a canned, cubed chicken Vindaloo—whipped up after the biblical storm he’d blow on the rare occasion when he found he was left to the job of fending for himself.

 Out of nowhere would come the cluck-cluck, the spitting, and then the screaming of a Suzuki two-stroke, 50cc dirt bike at full throttle, airborne – if you said no: you’d eat the speckled – not the squishy black lizard of a banana on offer.

-The next morning at six he might swap the cuculiform call for an electric chainsaw’s – just to alert us to what non-airborne excess hayseeds and slow, sleepy bumpkins or scarecrows we were.
+The next morning at six he might swap the cuculiform call for that of the electric chainsaw that buzzed through a knotty turkey oak trunk – just to alert us to what non-airborne excess hayseeds and slow, sleepy bumpkins or scarecrows we were.

 Unless it came from the Auvergne.